-A.II.
 Performance Measures

-Early in its deliberations, Task Force members began asking how Metro transit services were evaluated and what standards were used to determine if service was meeting objectives.
-The Task Force concluded that Eenhancing Metro's use of and reporting on a system of performance measures is integral to creating the kind of transparency in decision making that builds public confidence in the transit system.
-The task force concluded that pPerformance measures should be used to evaluate Metro transit services, and help the public, Metro managers and King County decision makers understand if the transit system is meeting operational and policy objectives.
+Early in its deliberations, task force members began asking how Metro transit services were evaluated and what standards were used to determine if service was meeting objectives.
+The task force concluded that enhancing Metro's use of and reporting on a system of performance measures is integral to creating the kind of transparency in decision making that builds public confidence in the transit system.
+Performance measures should be used to evaluate Metro transit services, and help the public, Metro managers and King County decision makers understand if the transit system is meeting operational and policy objectives.
 The use of performance measures as an evaluation tool will help establish a strong rationale for difficult policy choices, including the inevitable trade-offs that result from making service allocation decisions with limited resources.
+Regular reporting on the performance measures will aid in transparency.
+The frequency of reporting should be identified when the measures are adopted, but should be at least annually.
+(There may be different reporting frequencies for some of the performance measures.)